MSET

 Notes

-command does not perform any type checking on the values.
-All values are stored as strings. - If any of the keys already exist, their values will be overwritten without any warning.
+• The MSET command does not perform any type checking on the values.
+All values are stored as strings.

-commands because it reduces the number of network round-trips.
+• The MSET command is more efficient than issuing multiple SET commands because it reduces the number of network round-trips.

 Best Practices

-when you need to set multiple keys to improve performance and ensure atomicity. - Ensure that you always provide an even number of arguments to avoid errors.
+• Ensure that you always provide an even number of arguments to avoid errors.

-to overwrite existing keys, as this operation does not provide any warnings or confirmations.
+• Be cautious when using MSET to overwrite existing keys, as this operation does not provide any warnings or confirmations.